What is the Best Technology to Pair with my Vehicle?

 Mobile carriers like T-Mobile and Verizon have also gotten into the act of getting into your passenger seat.
 T-Mobile offers the SyncUp Drive, which plugs in through the onboard diagnostics port to create an in-vehicle Wi-Fi hotspot and access free roadside assistance through Allstate.
 Hum, from Verizon, is a bit more complex but also more robust.
 Plugging into the ODB-II port, it also has a Bluetooth speakerphone/controller that attaches to the visor for hands-free use.
 On top of the usual stuff, Hum also supports using Google Assistant in the vehicle.

-It’s not just mobile info, but also mobile payment that is a big deal for drivers these days!
+It’s mobile info and mobile payment that is a big deal for drivers these days!
 SiriusXM and Visa have teamed up and are working on creating a service where you can order pretty much anything you want from your in-dash Sirius system, pay with an attached Visa, and never have to pass cash or card over again.
-It’s still in the works – getting vendors and services on board – but this is another connectivity feature shortly.
+It’s still in the works – getting vendors and services on board – but shortly, this is another connectivity feature.

 Connectivity and Auto Transport